SimonNir/ca_abc/README.md

   * BFGS Hessian approximation degrades in extremely high dimensions (\>300D); Lanczos or Rayleigh methods (to be incorporated in future work) likely become preferable
   * ASE interface may require configuration for some calculators
+  * dynamic deltas >> 1 often perform far better than when restricted to the expected (0,1] domain; this might be due to the imperfection of the BFGS hessian or anhamonicity of the landscapes

 -----

+## Future Directions

+  * Incorporate euclidean cutoff for bias summation to prevent spurious enumeration through the whole list (insignificant below 10,000 biases)
+  * Include Lanczos Hessian estimation for very high (\>300) dimensional spaces, where the BFGS approximation may be imperfect
+  * Implement Fan et al.'s ABC-E algorithm for transition networks, along with kMC support
+  * Improve height metric with descent and past barrier information
+  * (Machine) Learn bias covariance from descent information, allowing adaptiveness and flattening in anharmonic regions
+  * Incorporate dynamic shifts between BFGS and FIRE for speedups (FIRE is best near saddle points; BFGS is orders of magnitude faster elsewhere, but often tunnels through barriers instead of neatly spilling)
+  * Set up LAMMPS calculator (very easy in theory via ASE support)

 ## Support